 The problem with adopting this back door approach of a “journey” is that it fails to say that I must repent and have faith.
 I must turn away from what is against God and turn toward God.
 The “journey” approach does not require obedience, because the individual determines if he is ok or not in his present situation and when obedience is necessary.

-The “journey” approach for Christians of all sorts of views and levels of growth is that it fails to provide for a ministry that is intentionally helpful.
+The “journey” approach fails to provide for a ministry that is specifically and intentionally helpful.
 Paul did not use the “journey” approach with the troubled church in Corinth.
 He addressed problems head on, in love.

 The reason why this is such serious error is that it makes ‘man the measure of all things’, which is ungodly philosophy going back to the Sophists in 500 B.C..
 Instead of it being a matter of obedience to God’s revealed Word it has become a ministry that conforms to man.
 It is like the rich young ruler who ran up to Jesus asking what good thing he may do to inherit eternal life only to go away sorrowful because Jesus pressed upon him a calling in which he was necessarily confronted with his need to be converted.
 The churches who promote this talk about a “journey” are seeking to give those who are not actually converted a place in which they can still feel like they belong.
 Jesus did not do this with the rich young ruler [Matthew 19:16-22].